NetApp/beegfs/docker/README.md

 - `docker build -f docker/Dockerfile . -t eseries_ansible`

 Important:
-- When importing the local beegfs collection it is important to be in the repository's root directory since the entire collection will be copied into the Docker image.
+- When importing the local BeeGFS collection it is important to be in the repository's root directory since the entire collection will be copied into the Docker image.
-- If you make changes to the beegfs collection you will need to re-run the `docker build` command for the changes to be included in the Docker image.
+- If you intend to make changes to the BeeGFS collection you will need to re-run the `docker build` command for the changes to be included in the Docker image.
     - Alternatively, you can add `-v <PATH TO BEEGFS REPO>:/root/.ansible/collections/ansible_collections/netapp_eseries/beegfs` to the run command which will create a bind mount within container that can be edited externally.
 - If working with an air-gapped environment (e.g. no internet access) then you'll need to run `docker build` with `--no-cache=true` to update any of the remote collections.

 #### Running the eseries_ansible Docker image: